-Before his clerkship with Judge Wallach, Mr. Sikes worked as a Senior Attorney in the U.S. Department of Commerce’s Office of the Chief Counsel for Trade Enforcement and Compliance.
-In that role, he represented Commerce in some of the most significant antidumping and countervailing duty proceedings arising over the last decade, including constitutional litigation that affected more than $4.5 billion in imports from nonmarket economy countries like China, World Trade Organization (WTO) litigation that concerned an “as such” challenge to the U.S. law governing the implementation of adverse WTO rulings and administrative investigations of sugar from Mexico.
-In each matter assigned to him, Mr. Sikes advised Commerce on legal obligations, judicial precedent and agency practice during administrative proceedings, and he defended the agency in subsequent litigation before U.S. courts and the WTO’s Dispute Settlement Body.
-During his tenure with Commerce, Mr. Sikes also advised members of Congress on draft legislation relating to the application of the countervailing duty law to nonmarket economy countries and assisted in the negotiation of three suspension agreements.
+Before his clerkship with Judge Wallach, Devin worked as a Senior Attorney in the U.S. Department of Commerce’s (Commerce) Office of the Chief Counsel for Trade Enforcement and Compliance.
+In that role, he represented Commerce in some of the most significant antidumping and countervailing duty proceedings arising over the last decade, including constitutional litigation that affected imports from nonmarket-economy countries like China; WTO litigation that concerned an “as such” challenge to Section 129 of the Uruguay Round Agreements Act; and investigations of sugar from Mexico.
+In each matter assigned to him, Devin advised Commerce on its legal obligations and defended the agency in subsequent litigation before U.S. courts and the WTO.
+During his tenure with Commerce, Devin also advised Congress on draft legislation relating to the application of the countervailing duty law to nonmarket-economy countries and assisted in the negotiation of three suspension agreements.
 He received a Gold Medal, the highest form of honorary recognition for distinguished performance bestowed by the Secretary of Commerce, for his efforts on the draft legislation and a Bronze Medal, the highest honorary award for superior performance granted by Commerce’s International Trade Administration, for his work on certain suspension agreements.

-Mr. Sikes began his career as a judicial law clerk to the Honorable Judith M. Barzilay of the U.S. Court of International Trade.
-In that capacity, he assisted Judge Barzilay in actions before her at the U.S. Court of International Trade and in matters assigned to her when she sat by designation on the U.S. Courts of Appeals for the 6th, 9th and 11th Circuits, and the U.S. District Court for the Southern District of New York.
+Devin began his career as a Judicial Law Clerk to the Honorable Judith M. Barzilay of the CIT.
+In that role, he assisted Judge Barzilay in actions before her at the CIT and in matters assigned to her when she sat by designation on the U.S. Courts of Appeals for the Sixth, Ninth, and Eleventh Circuits, as well as the U.S. District Court for the Southern District of New York.